degaart/scalable-font2/docs/API.md

 If `.w` and `.h` is not set, then no clipping will be performed.
 With `ssfn_dst.bg` being full 32 bit wide zero, `ssfn_putc` will operate in transparent background mode: it will only modify the destination buffer where the font face is set.
 To clear the glyph's background, set it to some value where the most significant byte (alpha channel for true-color mode) is 255, like 0xFF000000.
-This will fill thebackground with the index 0 (palette) or full black (hicolor and truecolor modes).
+This will fill the background with the index 0 (palette) or full black (hicolor and truecolor modes).

 ### Return value